Maryland Online Sports Betting Offers

 PointsBet – Riverboat on the Potomac

 Riverboat on the Potomac is actually in Colonial Beach, Virginia.
 But it is technically on the Potomac River, which is technically in Maryland, so the facility qualifies for a Maryland sports betting license.
 In an unexpected development, Riverboat on the Potomac partnered with PointsBet and opened a PointsBet-branded retail sportsbook at its property in December 2021.
 PointsBet is Australian-based and has had a great deal of success in several states, including New Jersey, Iowa, Colorado, and Indiana.
-PointsBet should do pretty well at the Riverboat retail location and will also be a competitive mobile operator when mobile betting goes live in MD in 2022.
+PointsBet should do pretty well at the Riverboat retail location and will also be a competitive mobile operator in the state.

 BetRivers – Bingo World

 Yes, there is a real place called Bingo World.
 It’s in Baltimore, and BetRivers is now the official partner of Bingo World.
-A retail sportsbook just opened up at Bingo World in August 2022 and the partnership will lead to BetRivers being available in Maryland whenever sports betting goes live in the state.
+A retail sportsbook just opened up at Bingo World in August 2022 and the partnership led to BetRivers being available in Maryland.

 Betfred – Long Shot’s OTB